danae/faylin/docs/API.md

 avatarId | string? | The id of the avatar of the user, or null if the user doesn't have an avatar.

+### Get the authorized user

+`GET /api/v1/me`

+Fetches the user that is currently authorized.
+This endpoint behaves exactly like the `GET /api/v1/users/{user.id}` endpoint.

 ### Modify the authorized user

 `PATCH /api/v1/me`